Prolific Labs LLC. Students struggling with how to use quotes?

 Assignment Suggestion Have students visit QuoteItWith.Me and frame a dozen quotations from different sources.
 Through simple practice—guided by QIWM—students perform, repeat, and learn the steps necessary to correctly introduce and attribute quotations.quotations.
 QuoteItWith.me starts with a friendly request to paste in a quote.
 This means answering the simple questions that build a citation: who said it, where, when?
 The Educator’s Guide to Copyright, Fair Use, and Creative Commons.
 The Edublogs support team regularly receives complaints and official requests to remove copyrighted content that users have placed on blogs.

 The internet, especially now, in its social media phase, forces copyright laws to meet the evolving habits and expectations of internet users.
 What’s the best solution that could satisfy both sides: the copyright holder, and the user?
 The extremes are out of the equation.
 One extreme is the copyright law in an understanding from 100 years ago.
 The other is unlimited access and sharing of the somebody else’s intellectual property.
 Everyone should be given the freedom to learn.
 The goal is clear, but the rules are unclear.
+What’s more, there are now several rules, not only the “all-rights-reserved”.
 What do the four fair use factors mean? – Help Center.
 A Fair(y) Use Tale.
 So… You Want (Have) To Create Something?
 Image licensed under Creative Commons by Nancy Sims – No doubt, the issue of copyright in the age of CREATING is of utmost importance.

 The Library of Congress > Teachers > Classroom Materials > Presentations and Activities > Copyright Print Subscribe Share/Save Give Feedback.
 Kirby Ferguson: Embrace the remix.
 Creative Commons licences explained.
 Where's The Fair Use? - Nostalgia Critic.
 Copyright kids.
 Youtube Copyright Center.
 Columbia University Libraries.
 A Visual Guide To Creative Commons Licensing.
 A Visual Guide To Creative Commons Licensing Creative Commons licensing was one of the best things that ever happened to the internet.